FAQ

-Origins
+Q&A

-While the name may be recent, the FAQ format itself is quite old.
+Although the term FAQ is relatively recent, its format is the same as the older format Q&A: question and answer.
 For example, Matthew Hopkins wrote The Discovery of Witches in 1648 as a list of questions and answers, introduced as "Certaine Queries answered ...".
-Many old catechisms are in a question-and-answer (Q&A) format.
+Many old catechisms are in a Q&A format.
 Summa Theologica, written by Thomas Aquinas in the second half of the 13th century, is a series of common questions about Christianity to which he wrote a series of replies.